ECC raises wheat support price by Rs200 per 40kg

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The ECC preferred to keep the minimum support price close to Punjab’s proposal as the most populated province of the country had proposed wheat support price at Rs1,650 per 40kg.
-However, the high-powered committee constituted by the ECC decided to keep the support price of wheat at Rs1,600 per 40kg.
+The ECC preferred to keep the minimum support price close to Punjab’s proposal as the most populace province of the country had proposed wheat support price at Rs1650 per 40kg.
+However, the high-powered committee constituted by the ECC decided to keep the support price of wheat at Rs1600 per 40kg.

 ECC also decided to release 50% of the tariff differential subsidy to the Power Division.
 Finance Division has earmarked Rs140 billion for 2020-21 as Power Division subsidy.
 The release of Rs.65.8 billion demanded by the Power Division will be used for payments to the power producers in order to maintain adequate liquidity.